-PATH will be accountable to DFAT, which retains control of strategic directions and policy - but with appropriate opportunity for consultation with GoPNG.
+PATH will be accountable to DFAT and GoPNG, which retains control of strategic directions and policy through the Steering Committee.
 The PATH Managing Contractor (MC) is expected to be innovative, flexible, and proactive in how it addresses specific challenges.
-However, that scope for flexibility and innovation occurs within the strategic framework set by DFAT, in consultation with GoPNG.
-Governance arrangements need to be effective, clear and also efficient for all parties: the Annual Plan is the best vehicle for achieving this.
+However, that scope for flexibility and innovation occurs within the strategic framework set by DFAT and GoPNG.
+Governance arrangements need to be effective, clear and efficient for all parties; the Annual Plan is the best vehicle for achieving this.
 Section E and Annex 3 elaborates.